 —TRICIA GOYER, USA Today bestselling author of 40 books, including Lead Your Family Like Jesus

 "The advent of the digital world is a technology that has created an enormous challenge for parents.
 It is causing our children to spend more time in front of a computer screen or smartphone than in healthy social contact, and the consequences on children's emotional health is frightening.
 Research here is very clear: we are rewiring the human brain in ways that will have longterm detrimental effects.
-Growing Up Social is absolutely correct in its identification of the risks facing our children.
+Screen Kids is absolutely correct in its identification of the risks facing our children.
 It offers practical guidance and scientifically validated techniques for protecting them from the damaging consequences of prolonged digital engagement.
 It has my full recommendation."

 — ARCHIBALD D. HART, author of The Digital Invasion: How Technology is Shaping You and Your Relationships

 "How do you raise children thoughtfully in a screen-centric world?
 It's one of the most urgent questions of our time, and Growing Up Social is a full of smart, practical answers.
 Any parent seeking to nurture their family's spiritual life in this connected age, no matter their faith or philosophy, will benefit from reading it."